scrapinghub/splash/docs/api.rst

 baseurl : string : optional
   The base url to render the page with.

-  If given, base HTML content will be feched from the URL given in the url argument, and render using this as the base url.
+  Base HTML content will be feched from the URL given in the url argument, while relative referenced resources in the HTML-text used to render the page are fetched from the URL given in the baseurl argument.

 .. _arg-timeout: